Silverton Mountain: Description

 Silverton Mountain is located in San Juan County, just six miles from the historic mining town of Silverton, Colorado.
-The ski area is best known for adventure, powder and steep terrain.
-At 13,487 feet, it is North America's highest and, according to its website, most expert ski area.
+The ski area is known for adventure, powder and steep terrain.
+At 13,487 feet, it is North America's highest and lays claim to being the most expert ski area.

-The mountain boasts 1,819 acres of lift accessed terrain and over 22,000 acres of hike to and helicopter accessed terrain.
+The mountain has 1,819 acres of lift accessed terrain and over 22,000 acres of hike to and helicopter accessed terrain.
 There are no groomed runs and no cut trails.
 Skiers and snowboarders can access some of the best powder skiing in the world.
 Due to the high elevation of the San Juan Mountains and limited number of daily skiers the snow quality is typically very good.

 During certain times of year the ski area only allows guided skiing.
 Guides are provided by Silverton Mountain.
 Each guided group of eight skiers or less can expect to typically hike between 5 and 45 minutes to access runs.
-However, some runs drop straight from the chair lift.
+Some runs drop straight from the chair lift.
 Hiking 15 minutes to an hour allows access to large open bowls and steep, tight chutes.

 Avalanche safety equipment is required to be worn by every skier and rider.
-Required equipment includes; avalanche beacon, shovel, and probe.
+Required equipment includes an avalanche beacon, a shovel, and a probe.
 These items are available for rent from Silverton Mountain.
 Reservations are highly recommended for guided skiing as the mountain does book up.
 Guides are also available during the unguided season.